-Mikael Berggren\†
+Mikael Berggren†

-DESY, Notkestrasse 85, 22607 Hamburg, Germany
+DESY, Notkestrasse 85, 22607 Hamburg, Germany E-mail: mikael.berggren@desy.de

-E-mail: mikael.berggren@desy.de

 The requirement of electroweak naturalness in simple supersymmetric models motivates the existence of a cluster of four light higgsinos with mass 100-300 GeV.
-While such light compressed spectra may be challenging to observe at LHC, future $e^+e^-$ colliders with $\sqrt{s} > 2m{higgsino}$ would serve as both a SUSY discovery machine and a precision microscope.
+While such light compressed spectra may be challenging to observe at the LHC, future e^+e^- colliders with $\sqrt{s} > 2m{higgsino}$ would serve as both a SUSY discovery machine and a precision microscope.

 We study higgsino pair production signatures at the ILC based on full, Geant 4-based simulation of the ILD concept.
-We examine several benchmark scenarios that may or may not be accessible to HL-LHC searches, with mass differences between the higgsino states between 20 and 4 GeV.
-Assuming $\sqrt{s}$ = 500 GeV and 1000 fb-1 of integrated luminosity, the individual higgsino masses can be measured to 1-2% precision in case of the larger mass differences, and still at the level of 5% for the smallest mass difference case.
-The higgsino mass splittings are sensitive to the electroweak gaugino masses and can allow extraction of gaugino masses to $\sim$ 3-20% (depending on the model).
+We examine several benchmark scenarios that may or may not be accessible to the HL-LHC searches, with mass differences between the higgsino states between 20 and 4 GeV.
+Assuming \sqrt{s} = 500 GeV and 1000 fb-1 of integrated luminosity, the individual higgsino masses can be measured to 1-2% precision in case of the larger mass differences, and still at the level of 5% for the smallest mass difference case.
+The higgsino masses to ~ 3-20% (depending on the model).
 Extrapolation of gaugino masses via renormalization group running can test the hypothesis of gaugino mass unification.
-We also examine a case with natural generalized mirage mediation where the unification of gaugino masses at an intermediate scale apparently gives rise to a natural SUSY spectrum somewhat beyond the reach of HL-LHC.
+We also examine a case with natural generalized mirage mediation where the unification of gaugino masses at an intermediate scale apparently gives rise to a natural SUSY spectrum somewhat beyond the reach of the HL-LHC.